-School counselors help students develop academic and social skills and succeed in school.
-Career counselors assist people with the process of making career decisions by helping them develop skills or choose a career or educational program.
+School counselors help students develop the academic and social skills needed to succeed in school.
+Career counselors help people choose careers and follow a path to employment.

 Social and human service assistants provide client services, including support for families, in a wide variety of fields, such as psychology, rehabilitation, and social work.
 They assist other workers, such as social workers, and they help clients find benefits or community services.

 Social workers help people solve and cope with problems in their everyday lives.
-One group of social workers—clinical social workers—also diagnose and treat mental, behavioral, and emotional issues.
+Clinical social workers also diagnose and treat mental, behavioral, and emotional issues.